limlining/SECJ-PROGRAMMING-TECHONOLOGY-/README.md

 # SECJ-PROGRAMMING-TECHONOLOGY

-    Programming techniques are methods for structuring code and solving problems,  encompassing paradigms like Object-

-    Oriented (OOP) and Functional Programming  (FP), structured approaches like top-down design, core skills like debugging & algorithms, and advanced concepts like

-    metaprogramming & concurrency, all aimed at writing efficient, maintainable, and robust software.

-    Programming Techonology is one of the course that essential for all the computer science student to learn how to create the coding own like c++,java,python,html,javascript,

-    c.Actually, I doesn't like programming since i think need more energy to create coding.However, I must to love it since I choose faculty computer science that this is

-    one of my choice in UPU.
+     Programming concepts refer to techniques used in the organization of code and problem-solving.
+They encompass paradigms such as Object-Oriented Programming (OOP) and Functional Programming (FP), structured programming such as Top-Down design, programming fundamentals including debugging and algorithms, and advanced concepts such as metaprograms and concurrency.
+All the above concepts assist us in creating efficient code that can run reliably.Programming Technology is one of the major courses taken by students studying computer science, as it enlightens us on how to write programs using languages such as C++, Java, Python, HTML, JavaScript, and C.
+     First, the course of programming was one that I disliked, as I felt it needed a lot of work to write programs.
+Nonetheless, I know it is one of the areas I must adapt it since I have opted to study the computer science program, which involves a lot of aspects of programming.

   8 MODULE(C++)